-It has linear kinetics of elimination, and after repeated dosing (500 mg t.i.d.) steady-state was achieved after 48 hours (significant accumulation of ganaxolone was not observed in clinical trials) [58].
-Maximal ganaxolone concentrations in the steady state range from 32 ng/ml (the dosing regimen of 50 mg b.i.d.) to 376 ng/ml (the dosing regimen of 500 mg b.i.d.)with early formulations of oral suspension [59].
-The newer formulation oral capsule has Cmax of 239 ng/mL while maintaining AUC [58], which may have a positive impact on tolerability.
-Total clearance of ganaxolone was not affected by creatinine, urea or aminotransferases serum levels according to population pharmacokinetic analysis from a clinical trial [60].
+It has linear kinetics of elimination, and after repeated dosing (500 mg t.i.d.) steady-state was achieved after 48 hours (significant accumulation of ganaxolone was not observed in clinical trials) 58.
+Maximal ganaxolone concentrations in the steady state range from 32 ng/ml (the dosing regimen of 50 mg b.i.d.) to 376 ng/ml (the dosing regimen of 500 mg b.i.d.)with early formulations of oral suspension 59.
+The newer formulation oral capsule has Cmax of 239 ng/mL while maintaining AUC 58, which may have a positive impact on tolerability.
+Total clearance of ganaxolone was not affected by creatinine, urea or aminotransferases serum levels according to population pharmacokinetic analysis from a clinical trial 60.

 Ganaxolone neither induces nor inhibits activity of CYP3A4/5.
-However, strong inducers (e.g. carbamazepine) and inhibitors (e.g. ketoconazole) of CYP3A4/5 mayincrease and decrease clearance of ganaxolone, respectively[61].
+However, strong inducers (e.g. carbamazepine) and inhibitors (e.g. ketoconazole) of CYP3A4/5 mayincrease and decrease clearance of ganaxolone, respectively 61.

 CLINICAL EFFICACY